CesiumGS/3d-tiles/Styling/README.md

 }
 ```

 Conditions are evaluated in order so, above, if `{$EXPRESSION}` is not `1` or `2`, the `"true"` condition returns white.
-The next example shows how to use conditions to create a color ramp with intervals with an inclusive lower bound and exclusive upper bound.
+The next example shows how to use conditions to create a color ramp using intervals with an inclusive lower bound and exclusive upper bound.
 ```json
 "color" : {
     "expression" : "${Height}",